Samuel Crowther Bishop of the Niger

 By Jesse Page (1892)

 FOR centuries the history of Africa has been the mystery and sorrow of the world.
-Up to a time still fresh in the memory of our grandfathers the map of the Dark Continent, dark in more senses than one, gave little trouble to the schoolboy, being simply an irregular coast-line enclosing wide spaces in blank, trespassed upon by lines of almost guess-work boundaries, and in the middle thereof sundry high places denoted by the romantic title of the Mountains of the Moon.
-Continue reading →
+Up to a time still fresh in the memory of our grandfathers the map of the Dark Continent of Wealth, gave trouble to the white schoolboy.

 From American Scenes, and Christian Slavery